NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

     dotnet add package Newtonsoft.Json
     ```

-1. After the command completes, open the project file to make sure the package installed.
+1. After the command completes and you save the project, you can open the project file to see the package reference.

    For example, open the *.csproj* file to see the added `Newtonsoft.Json` package reference: